 Your friend just needs to borrow your car for the night to get a few things marked off his to-do list, and you do not mind lending them your wheels to help them out.
 After all, may driving record may be pristine, and if anything happens, their personal car insurance will cover any costs, right?
 Wrong.

 Lending a car to another driver can have a significant impact on you, the car owner, if an Orlando accident occurs.
 Before handing over your keys, here are five things you should know to keep yourself protected in case another driver causes an Orlando car accident in your vehicle.
+For more information contact our experienced Orlando car accident lawyer.

 - Your car insurance follows your car –The comprehensive and collision insurance on your vehicle follows the car, not the driver.
 This means that if an Orlando auto accident happens while another person is driving your vehicle, you are still liable for the costs, and your premiums will still be affected as a result of the crash.